ArcadeHustle/FiSTer-JVS-IO/README.md

 Now that the community is addressing JAMMA input, [MiSTer FPGA](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is in need of proper arcade support via JVS.

 ### RS485 hardware options for JVS Support integration
 FiSTer-JVS-IO will need to be compatible with the standard [MiSTer IO-Board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/IO-Board) in order to make use of the 3.5mm audio, and VGA outputs.
-This could change in the future as the project becomes less dependent on the exiting landscape.
+This could change in the future as the project becomes less dependent on the existing landscape.

 Existing MiSTer DB9 support is done via standard RS232 signaling, which triggers the need for an adapter for 5 volt logic.
 The [Accessory converter](https://github.com/blue212/SNAC) by Blue212 serves this purpose.
 JVS is based on RS485 so it will require a similar level shift from 3v to 5v.<br>
 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/rs232_rs485.jpg">